ArjaanBuijk/CarND_Vehicle_Detection/writeup_report.md

 - Further improve the classifier.
 Probably by using more or better training data for non-vehicles.
 - Further improve the heatmap thresholding.

+And lastly, there is room for improvement to detect a larger bounding box for the full vehicle, while avoiding false positives.